COVID-19 pandemic in Johor: March 2020

-On 13 March, Malaysia released state by state data.
-Johor had 20 cases as of 13 March.
-The next day, Malaysia confirmed 41 new cases, 2 of them were in Johor.
-The next day, Malaysia reported 190 new cases.

 On 16 March, Johor had 52 cases.

 At 9 pm of the same day, the prime minister of Malaysia, Muhyiddin Yassin, held a nationwide telecast and announced the Movement Control Order, or MCO, which will start on 18 March and end on 31 March.
 This made the Malaysians working in Singapore returns to Singapore the next morning.

 On 17 March, Johor reported 25 new cases, bringing the total cases to 77.
 Johor also reported its first death on 17 March, a 34-year-old man that attended the Tabligh event.
 It was the second death of COVID-19 pandemic in Malaysia, as the Ministry of Health of Sarawak had reported the death of a 60-year old pastor from the church cluster in Kuching.

 On 18 March, the Movement Control Order officially started.
 Johor reported 11 new cases at the same day, bringing the total in Johor to 88.
 Malaysia also reported 117 new cases at the same day, bringing the national total to 790.
 The fatalities stayed at 2.

 The next day, Johor's total cases surpassed 100.
 As of 19 March, Malaysia had 900 cases, 101 of them in Johor.

 On 20 March, Malaysia had reported 130, making the total cases surpass 1,000.
 Johor reported 13 new cases, bringing the total in Johor to 114.
 Malaysia also reported 1 new death in Tawau, Sabah.
 On 21 March, Johor reported 15 new cases, bringing the total to 129.
 Malaysia had 153 new cases and 1 new death in Malacca on 21 March.
 Johor's new cases everyday stayed average, as Johor reported 16 new cases (out of 123 new cases) on 22 March.

 On 23 March, Johor reported its 2nd death.
 The death is a 70-year-old man that attended Tabligh Jamaat in Kuala Lumpur.
 He died on 23 March in Kluang's Enche Besar Hajjah Khalsom Hospital.
 This is the 12th death of Malaysia.
 Johor also reported 13 new cases, bringing the state total to 158.
 The next day, 24 March, Johor reported 4 new cases, and 1 new death in Muar, a 71-year-old man that have close contact with a Tabligh participant.
 He was the 15th death reported in Malaysia.